 Tremember reading the journals of some early 19th century mountain men.
 These were the solitary trappers, who lived [although often not for long] off the land in the far west before "civilization" encroached, by their wits and their resourcefulness.
-For the fortunate few who could avoid hostile first Americans, disease, belligerent grizzlies, etc, their payoff occurred each summer at what came to be known as a "rendezvous."
-This was an annual get together sponsored by the trading companies at which these guys, some of whom had virtually no human contact for a year, would come to sell and barter the hides the of the deceased woodland creatures that they had murdered with agents from the big eastern trading companies.
-The city dudes would provide liquor, women of easy virtue and games of skill and chance to try to separate the mountain men from their newly acquired wealth place, swap stories, compete in silly games [can you say "funkhana"?] and also some serious stuff [can you say Concours?"] for a few days each summer.
+For the forplace, swap stories, compete in silly games [can you say "funkhana"?] and also some serious stuff [can you say Concours?"] for a few days each summer.
 Then they head back to wherever they came from with the promise of seeing their kindred spirits a year later at some other, faraway location, assuming they survive another year.